Robs0207/Shopping-List/README.md

 The coding included:

-- jQuery event listeners in order to react to adding an item to the grocery list, crossing of an item, restoring an ietm and delting an item.
+- jQuery event listeners in order to react to adding an item to the grocery list, crossing of an item, restoring an item and deleting an item.
-- jQuery was used for the DOM manipulation to dynamically add html coding to depict the state changes of the grocery items.
+- jQuery was used for the DOM manipulation to dynamically add HTML elements to depict the state changes of the grocery items.
 - JS was used to handle the conditional flow between the deletion, crossing of and restoring of an item.